 - Specify the name of the variable data from which will be redirected;

-- Specify the destination IP address and port the way it is displayed in the main window of the program.
+- Specify the destination IP address and port the way it is displayed in the program's main window.

 Now you have to save all the changes.
 To do it, close all dialog boxes by clicking the "OK" button.